napuzba/xpiks-website/_posts/2015-09-03-how-to-report-an-error.markdown

   <img alt="Show logs" src="{{site.url}}/images/posts/show-logs-menu.png" class="small-12 large-12" />
 </p>

 There you can click **Reveal logfile**.
 This will open logs directory in the file manager (e.g. Finder or Explorer) and select logfile from the current session in Xpiks.
-If it was past session when you experienced problems then select other file than is currently selected.

 <p>
   <img alt="Reveal logfile" src="{{site.url}}/images/posts/reveal-logs.png" class="small-12 large-12" />
 </p>

-Each logfile has a date and a time in the filename so can select a correct file from the time when you experienced issues with Xpiks.
+If it was past session when you experienced problems then select other file than is currently selected.
+Each logfile has a date and a time in the name of file so it helps to select a logfile from the session when you experienced issues with Xpiks.
+It might help to sort files by date.

 <p>
   <img alt="Select logfile" src="{{site.url}}/images/posts/select-logfile.png" class="small-12 large-12" />